EU-INDIA CONFERENCE ADVOCATES JOINT EFFORTS TO COMBAT ONLINE EXTREMISM AND TERRORISM

 Why in the News?

-Ambassador Hervé Delphin, the European Union’s representative to India, has called for a unified regional approach to tackle the challenges of terrorism and the misuse of the internet for extremist propaganda.
-Speaking at the EU-India conference in New Delhi, Delphin emphasized the EU’s extensive experience in combating extremist and terrorist content online, noting that the internet can reveal both the positive and negative aspects of human activity.
+Ambassador Hervé Delphin, the European Union’s representative to India, has called for a unified regional approach.
+This approach aims to tackle the challenges of terrorism and the misuse of the internet for extremist propaganda.
+Speaking at the EU-India conference in New Delhi, Delphin emphasized the EU’s extensive experience in combating extremist and terrorist content online.
+He noted that the internet can reveal both the positive and negative aspects of human activity.

 EU-INDIA CONFERENCE ADVOCATES JOINT EFFORTS TO COMBAT ONLINE EXTREMISM AND TERRORISM - UPSCSource : Business Standard